savuzmir/primsec_code/README.md

-Plotting code for the submitted version of https://osf.io/preprints/psyarxiv/fzk9t/.
+Code for the submitted version of https://osf.io/preprints/psyarxiv/fzk9t/.

-Each "fig_x" function generates the stats and figures used in the submitted paper.
+Each Fig function reproduces figure and stats for the submitted paper.